These lasers can be split into 2 camps – High-Quality Pico & Low-Quality Pico.

 Cheaper lasers typically have a 1mm spot size and hence treatment is limited to superficial targets.

 Maximal temperatures reached inside a treated tattoo particle are estimated to be over 900 degrees centigrade.
-Skin only has the ability to tolerate these incredible temperatures for a very short duration, hence our lasers use extremely short pulse widths (shutter speeds) of typically 6 billionths of a second.
+Skin only has the ability to tolerate these incredible temperatures for a very short duration, hence our lasers use extremely short pulse widths (shutter speeds) typically from 370 trillionths up to 30 billionths of a second.
 Short pulse widths ensure heat damage to the skin is minimal.

 Additional skin protection is provided with refrigerated cold air directed over the skin during treatment to ensure any unwanted heat transferred to the skin is effectively removed.